rahatzamancse/rahatzamancse/README.md

 <strong>🇺🇸Hi | 🇧🇩শুভ দিবা | 🇯🇵こんにちは</strong>
 </p>

 I am Rahat Zaman.
-I am a Software Engineer and a Machine Learning Developer.
+I am a Researcher and a Machine Learning Developer.

 I've been doing software since I was a child, I love to learn about how things work and simplify things with technology.
 Now I'm experimenting with Machine Learning and Deep Learning.
 I love to share time with developer communities and events.